B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: red">Sanctions:</span>

-- First offense: 150-300 Checkpoints
+- First offense: 200-300 Checkpoints
 - Second offense: Warn
+- Three or more offenses: 3-7 day ban depending on the severity

 <span style="color: green">Notes:</span>
-- The given sanction may be more severe, ban 1-7 days, depending on the seriousness of the situation and does not adhere to the number of offenses.
 - Not presenting evidence in the case where metagaming is suspected can also be sanctioned.
 - The MG rule does not apply to SAS, DCCO, and mafia members when recognizing their own colleagues within these groups.